Nanni De Angelis: Death

 On the morning of 5 October 1980, Nanni De Angelis was admitted to the hospital where the doctors drew up a medical report which, although showing no fracture or injury, provided for a seven-day stoppage, but was released on same morning and returned by ambulance to Rebibbia Prison.
 The same day he was found hanged in his cell.

 The version of the police immediately published in the newspapers spoke of suicide.
 An investigation followed, recorded in the autopsy report ordered by the magistrate.
 In this report, signed by Professor Silvio Merli, contrary to what was stated by the prison doctors, there are many bruises all over the body and especially on the head.
 De Angelis' family has never accepted the hypothesis of the son's suicide.

 On 30 September 1981, Marco Pizzari, suspected of having "betrayed" Ciavardini and De Angelis for informing the police of the place where they had an appointment with Carlo Sette, was killed by the NAR with three shots.
-It seems that Pizzari had not betrayed but that his phone had been intercepted by the police.
+Journalist Luca Telese has posited that Pizzari had not betrayed, but rather that his phone had been tapped by the police.